 To respond to those with heightened concerns, you must be highly transparent and overly communicative.
-Customers expect to easily understand how your business is adhering to (or going beyond) government regulations and what specific precautions you've established to keep them and your staff healthy.
+Customers expect to easily understand how your restaurant is adhering to (or going beyond) government regulations and what specific precautions you've established to keep them and your staff healthy.

-As stores reopen, consumers will also expect businesses to implement new safety and sanitation protocols, including employee health monitoring and clear reinforcement of social distancing.
-We recommend referring to the latest restaurant and retail FDA guidelines for specific (and constantly evolving) guidance when developing your operational reopening plans.
+As you reopen, consumers will also expect restaurants to implement new food safety and sanitation protocols, including employee health monitoring and clear reinforcement of social distancing.
+We recommend referring to the latest restaurant and retail FDA guidelines for specific (and constantly evolving) guidance as well as the National Restaurant